Tampa Expungement Attorney

 The Expungement Process in Florida

-Expunging your criminal record may seem like a complicated process, but the defense attorneys of Metcalf Falls are ready to help you every step of the way.
+Expunging your criminal record may seem like a complicated process, but the criminal attorneys in Tampa of Metcalf Falls are ready to help you every step of the way.
 We know how much removing an arrest from your record can mean for your future opportunities.

 Step One: Choosing to Seal or Expunge Your Record

 Many people think that sealing and expunging are really the same thing, but there are important differences between the two.
+Our Florida expungement lawyers can explain the difference to you.
 Here are the differences between sealing and expunging a criminal record:

 Sealing means that the criminal record still exists, it is just placed under seal where the general public can’t view it.